 It is important to note that because of the long life of drainage assets (100 years) the annual renewal burden is lower than other assets.
-An increase in expenditure per year of \$1,500,000 for renewal works would match the desired levels.
+A relatively moderate increase in expenditure per year for renewal works would match the desired levels.
 It is expected that the proposed capital works for stormwater will exceed the desired level of investment.
 Examination of the Long Term Financial Plan shows that the City has made a commitment to increasing renewal program for drainage assets.

-The line graphs below show the relationship between the Asset Consumption Costs and the funded Long Term Financial Plan (Estimated Renewal or Replacement Costs) and the proposed Upgrade and Expansion Expenditure also shown in the Long Term Financial Plan.
+The charts below show the relationship between the Asset Consumption Costs and the funded Long Term Financial Plan (Estimated Operational, Maintenance, Renewal or Replacement Costs) and the proposed Upgrade and Expansion Expenditure also shown in the Long Term Financial Plan.